 When I found Faith in an obvious state of discomfort what did I see?
-How did I diagnose that is was pneumonia that I was dealing with?
+How did I diagnose that it was pneumonia that I was dealing with?

-Before I explain that I want to tell you about what I found when I went out one morning, years ago.
-I had gotten a new buck and had only had him a few months.
+Before I explain that, I want to tell you what I found years ago when I went out one morning to do chores.
+The previous fall, I had gotten a new buck and had only had him a few months.
 He had bred my does that fall but at the beginning of the new year, I went out to feed and found my new buck, cold and stiff.
 Overnight he had died.
 By all appearances the night before, he looked and acted completely fine.